Tímea Babos: 2019–20: Three major doubles titles

-2021-22: WTA 1000 semifinal, back to top 100 in doubles
+2021–22: WTA 1000 semifinal, back to top 100 in doubles

 Babos started her 2021 season at the first edition of the Gippsland Trophy where she lost in the second round to 12th seed Caroline Garcia.
 She also lost in the second round at the Australian Open in singles.

 Seeded fifth in doubles, she reached the semifinals at Dubai with Veronika Kudermetova.

 She withdrew from the 2022 Australian Open as she was not willing to comply with the COVID-19 rules.
 As a result, in April 2022 she hit her lowest doubles ranking of No. 242.
 She finished the 2022 season ranked No. 92 in doubles.

-2023-2024: Back to WTA Tour in singles and majors in doubles
+2023–24: Back to the tour in singles and majors in doubles

 In singles, Babos qualified for the main draw of the Morocco Open in Rabat, and defeated Irina Khromacheva in the first round, her first singles win at a WTA 250 level in over two years.
 Ranked No. 181, she entered the singles main draw of the WTA 500 Zhengzhou Open as a lucky loser.